Artie’s business—and his mood—go into a slump.

 “Luxury Lounge” bears some resemblance to Season Two’s “D-Girl.”
 The current episode features some famous Hollywood faces just as that earlier episode did:

 Chris is something of a fish-out-of-water in Hollywood now, just as he was out of place among the Hollywood-types in “D-Girl.”
 In both episodes, Christopher mispronounces the title of a movie, underscoring that he really isn’t a Hollywood-type himself: in “D-Girl,” he referred to The King of Comedy as “Kings of Comedy,” and now he mistakes To Have and Have Not as “The Haves and Have-nots.”
 He also botches a popular TV show now: “Law & Order The S.U.V.”
 The fact that Ben Kingsley is able to refer to Lauren Bacall as “Betty” (Betty Joan Perske is her real name, the name that all her friends know her by) emphasizes that Kingsley is a Hollywood insider in a way that Chris is not.
-Chris attacks Lauren Bacall not simply because he is envious of her bag of luxury swag, he is hurt and frustrated that he remains outside of the Hollywood world that he has long wanted to be a part of.
+Chris attacks Lauren Bacall not only because he is envious of her bag of luxury swag, he is also hurt and frustrated that he remains outside the world of Hollywood that he has long wanted to be a part of.

 Maybe nothing in the world hurts more than feeling left out.
 I believe that David Chase hints throughout his series how vital and important ‘connectivity’ is; perhaps the reason why Chris feels so hurt now is because he recognizes just how disconnected he is from that entire world of filmmaking.
 It’s a disconnection that he also felt back when Amy Safir rejected him both personally and professionally (and threw a William Inge reference at him that went over his head) in “D-Girl.”
 Chris does some cocaine with a Beverly Hills hooker now, and he has to call Murmur to come support him when he feels himself chipping.
 Two episodes from now, the pain in Christopher’s life will lead him to a serious backslide, and by the end of Season 6A, he will be a full-blown user again.